stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
 If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.

+<span style="color: var(--due)"><i class="fa-solid fa-star"></i></span> | Please note that I am not a monster, but a warm human.
+If you experience human problems of the sort that run up against this policy, I will definitely listen and try to work out something with you.
+Of course, this may not be possible if your emergency prevents you from meaningful participation and commitment to the course.
+As I [mention in the health information above](/courses/writing-2/wr2-syllabus-revised/#span-stylecolor-var--duei-classfas-fa-virusispan-health-information--resources): if you are very ill, please don't be a hero by dragging yourself into class; I really would prefer that you consider the heath of the others in our class and stay home.

 ---